If you see something, say something

 - If needed, your provider can refer to a dermatology provider

 - If you do not have an established care provider, you can utilize the American Academy of Dermatology’s 'Find a Dermatologist' tool to search by zip code or city/state.

 - Tip: sometimes specialty clinics are unable to book an appointment quickly — if this is the case, you can call offices early in the morning to ask if there have been any cancellations for that day.

-- Schedule an E-visit to communicate concerns to a dermatology provider through an online system.
+- Schedule a Virtual Skin Cancer Spot Check to communicate concerns to a dermatology provider through an online system.
 There will be a cost associated with this, but is a very valuable tool for those with specific concerns, but in an area where dermatology specialists are not available.

 - Search for free AAD rapid skin cancer screenings near you.

 The Oregon Health Plan (free coverage based on income or other factors), private plans sold on HealthCare.gov, and Medicare are coverage options for people who either do not get health insurance through a job or who qualify additional coverage.
 Oregon Health Plan Community Resources: